'Absolutely dire': Doctors in tears over harm coming to patients in crisis-hit A&Es

 They described the winding down of free Covid testing from Easter Monday as a "gamble" and said there was anger than more had not been done to improve air quality in hospitals, such as widespread use of Hepa filters, adding: "If we're going to burden ourselves with an extra 10-15% of capacity being used up by patients with Covid at any given time, we will never be able to achieve our elective targets and the only alternative for people is to pay for it themselves because the private sector appear to have no restrictions at all on their ability to deliver these services."

+READ MORE: Mass Covid testing is about to vanish - should we be relieved or worried?

-The medic said too many beds were occupied by patients stuck on wards waiting for a care home or social care package, causing gridlock for overcrowded A&E departments and leaving ambulances stranded.
+The medic said too many beds were occupied by patients stuck on wards waiting for a care home or social care package, causing gridlock in overcrowded A&E departments and leaving ambulances stacked outside.

 They said: "Ambulances can't offload [patients], and if they're stuck outside A&E, they can't respond to an emergency.